This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Many people use the terms “flat top grill” and “griddle” interchangeably – and they are in fact extremely similar.
 There are however a couple of very minor differences if we’re getting technical.

 A flat top grill is a grill that has a flat surface as its cooking surface.
 A regular grill has a grill grate as its cooking surface, which is how you can achieve those parallel sear marks on the protein that you cook on a regular grill.
-The grill grate also allows for the fats and oils to drip down, whereas on a flat top grill, fats and oils have basically no place to go, since the surface is flat with no holes or openings.
+The grill grate also allows for the fats and oils to drip down, whereas on a flat top grill, fats, and oils have basically no place to go, since the surface is flat with no holes or openings.

 A flat top grill can look similar to a griddle, which also has a flat cooking surface.
 However, the main difference between a flat top grill and a griddle is the way in which the cooking surface is heated.

-A griddle will have a rectangular heating element which runs across the entire griddle, while a flat top grill will be heated with several round burners, which causes the heat to be distributed quite evenly.
+A griddle will have a rectangular heating element that runs across the entire griddle, while a flat top grill will be heated with several round burners, which causes the heat to be distributed quite evenly.
 A flat top grill allows for very even heating and cooking.

 You can also use pots and pans on a flat top grill, which generally cannot be used on a griddle.
 Only food should be placed directly on the griddle surface.